Herdla Airport: Construction

 Germany invaded Norway on 9 April 1940, quickly securing control over Bergen and its vicinity.
 Two RAF squadrons of Blackburn Skuas flew from RNAS Hatston on Orkney the following day, successfully sinking the German cruiser Königsberg in Bergen.
 This was the first sinking of a major warship in the Second World War by aircraft.
 Admiral Otto von Schrader was concerned about the lack of German air support in the area.
 His only option was using Sola Air Station outside Stavanger, which provided insufficient response times.

-The Kriegsmarine considered four suitable sites: Herdla, Flesland, the disused harness racing track at Nesttun and Haukåsmyrene in Åsane.
+The Kriegsmarine considered four suitable sites: Herdla, Flesland, the disused harness racing track at Nesttun and Haukåsmyrene in Åsane Municipality.
 They visited Herdla on 3 May 1940, but concluded that it was not suitable.
 Major earthworks would need to be carried out and the two-and-a-half-hour-long boat ride was prohibitive.
 However, on 12 May a German Heinkel He 111 bomber heading to Sola landed on the fields on Herdla after it had run into difficulties.
 This convinced the Luftwaffe of the suitability of the location.

 Construction began in June 1940 by Organisation Todt's Einsatzgruppe Wiking.
 The first work was on Runway I, the northernmost.
 Work was carried out hastily and this resulted in poor ground conditions.
 An operational runway was completed by August.
 The people living in the vicinity were evacuated and the buildings transformed into offices and workshops for the Luftwaffe.
 A major effort to camouflage the facility took place in September, after which work on the north–south runway commenced.
 It received more thorough work and proper draining and was built to a dimension of 1000 by 50 m.
 This work lasted through 1941.